 “There is nothing more exciting than seeing a truly spectacular yacht coming to life in our facilities,” said Andy Huang.
 “This is something that is only really possible if the yard is heavily vested in the brand.
 We will never compromise on quality.
 We recognize there will be new materials and manufacturing techniques and, as this is a showcase concept, we are willing to put in the time to ensure a Hylas quality finish.
 It’s good to have one of these detailed concept designs for each new model as it will help our future clients to make their own decisions.”

-The design consideration does not end with the interior and in fact it spills out to align the exterior of the yacht.
+The design consideration of the Hylas H57 does not end with the interior and in fact it spills out to align the exterior of the yacht.
 The coloring of the rig, hardtop and hull is all coordinated to fit the Hot Lab color palette.
 Even selecting the most suitable color for the sails that are available from North in their latest 3di sail material, has been taken into consideration.